Calvin Graham: USS South Dakota

 On October 26, 1942, he saw action in the Battle of the Santa Cruz.
 The South Dakota and her crew received a Navy Unit Commendation for their service.
 On the night of November 14–15, 1942, Graham was wounded during the Naval Battle of Guadalcanal.
 He served as a loader for a 40 mm anti-aircraft gun and was hit by shrapnel while taking a hand message to an officer.
 Though he received fragmentation wounds, he helped in rescue duty by aiding and pulling the wounded aboard ship to safety.
-He was awarded the Bronze Star Medal and the Purple Heart, and he and his crew mates were awarded another Navy Unit Commendation.
+He was then awarded the Bronze Star Medal and the Purple Heart, and he and his crew mates were awarded another Navy Unit Commendation.

 The South Dakota returned to the East Coast on December 18, 1942, for an overhaul and battle damage repairs (she had taken 42 hits from at least three enemy ships) in New York City, and since then, was named "Battleship X" in order to make the Japanese think she had been sunk.
 Graham's mother revealed his age after he traveled to his grandmother's funeral in Texas (he arrived a day late) without permission from the Navy, for which he spent three months in a Texas brig.
 He was released after his sister threatened to contact the newspapers.
 Although he had tried to return to his ship, he was discharged from the Navy on April 1, 1943, and his awards were revoked.
 The South Dakotas gunnery officer who was involved in handling his case was Sargent Shriver.

 He then worked in a Houston shipyard as a welder after dropping out of school.
 At age 14 he married and became a father the following year.
 At age 17 he was divorced when he enlisted in the Marine Corps.